Deploy a full-stack app with Sistemo

 curl http://localhost:3030/api/visits # increment counter

-sistemo vm list
+sistemo machine list

 After you deploy

-• Frontend (Nginx): http://localhost:8080 — static UI; /api/* is proxied to the API VM.
+• Frontend (Nginx): http://localhost:8080 — static UI; /api/* is proxied to the API machine.

 • API (Express): http://localhost:3030 — use /api/health and /api/visits for checks.